 Most trusts publish their Net Asset Value (NAV) per share on a daily basis.
 Comparing the NAV to the share price can give you an idea of the demand for shares in the trust.

-In reality, returns are determined by two main factors:
+Whatever the trust you go for, returns will be determined by two main factors:

 Performance: The performance of the assets your investment trust has invested in will go a long way to determining its value.
-Investment trusts spread their investments across a large number of assets, meaning their value is less likely to soar or plummet in a short period of time.
+Investment trusts spread their investments across a large number of holdings , meaning their value is less likely to soar or plummet in a short period of time.

 Supply and demand: Investment trusts have a fixed number of shares in the market; this means that supply and demand can influence the cost of their shares and the value of their underlying assets.